-Orange Slice Bars are an old fashioned recipe using orange slice candy wedges.
-If you’re a fan of orange slice candies, you’re going to go crazy over these chewy bars.
-These bars are very over the top kid friendly and a very popular recipe for any age.
-Give them a try.
+Adding pieces of cut up orange slice candy to snack bars is a delicious treat.
+This is a recipe for old fashioned Orange Slice Bars.
+If you’re a fan of orange slice candy, you’re going to go crazy over these chewy dessert bars.
+They’re over the top kid friendly and popular for any age.

 The end result is chewy cake like bar that has a crunch of pecan.
 Dusted with powdered sugar and everyone you make these for will flip.

 My mom has had this recipe for as long as I can remember.
 Notes indicate the recipe came from our neighbor who lived about a mile from us.
 They made an appearance at every church supper pot luck plus my mom made them often.

 My memory tells me that the recipe came from the manufacturer of this candy.

 With all that said, these Orange Slice Bars recipe is a crowd pleaser.